horenbergerb/horenbergerb.github.io/_posts/2025-05-12-nobody-reads-my-stuff.md

 The first 50 results have 96 unique authors.

 I selected 20 authors at random.
-For each other, I did a cursory google and checked if they had any active socials.
-This was limited to searching by name, but it's pretty easy to find me, and I have no credentials and no publications.
+For each author, I did a cursory google and checked if they had any active socials.
+This was limited to searching by name, but it's pretty easy to find my social accounts and website, and I have no credentials, no publications, and very few views.

 Unless otherwise mentioned, "Website" means a mostly-static page updated only to list recent publications.
-Generally "Website" is a disappointing result; it's the bare minimum to affirm you exist at all on the web.
+Generally, "Website" is a disappointing result; it's the bare minimum to affirm you exist at all on the web.
 This is as opposed to "Blog" or some other actively-generated content like an X profile.

 I've scrubbed the names here for anonymity, although it's not really necessary.